Umaima1205/Blood-donation-app/README.md

 # Blood-donation

-A Blood Donation built with flutter
+A Blood Donation app built with flutter and firebase

 # This app includes:
 - A Splash Screen